lgcarvalheiro/Virtual.pollination.trade.dataset/README.md

 cropland.adj.to.vegetation:	Percentage of cropland areas adjacent to natural vegetation areas, i.e. centroid at less than 450m (average over 2001-2015)

-PropCropNearNature_600m_mean:	Percentage of cropland areas adjacent to natural vegetation areas, i.e.centroid at less than 450m (average over 2001-2015)
+PropCropNearNature_600m_mean:	Percentage of cropland areas adjacent to natural vegetation areas, i.e. centroid at less than 450m (average over 2001-2015)

-PropCropNearNature_600m2001:	Percentage of cropland areas adjacent to natural vegetation areas, i.e. centroidat less than 450m, in 2001
+PropCropNearNature_600m2001:	Percentage of cropland areas adjacent to natural vegetation areas, i.e. centroid at less than 450m, in 2001

 PropCropNearNature_600m2015:	Percentage of cropland areas adjacent to natural vegetation areas, i.e. centroid at less than 450m, in 2015

 total.cropland:	total cropland area (average over 2001-2015)

-Contact:	Number of cropland pixels in contact to vegetation pixels
+Contact:	Number of cropland pixels near natural vegetation pixels, i.e. centroid at less than 450m

-NoContact:	Number of cropland pixels with no contact to vegetation pixels
+NoContact:	Number of cropland pixels with no contact with natural vegetation pixels

 avg.HDI:	Human development index (average over 2001-2015)